uit-no-old/elixir-excelerate/meta-pipe.md

 ## Deliverables
--Development environment setup on cPouta OpenStack by 24.02.2016 -Requirements and technical architecture (this document) by 07.03.2016 -Elixir AAI integration by July 2016
+* Development environment setup on cPouta OpenStack by 24.02.2016
+* Requirements and technical architecture (**this document!**) by 24.02.2016
+* Elixir AAI integration by July 2016
--Spark backend by ???
+* Spark backend by ???
--OpenStack integration by Christmas 2016
+* OpenStack integration by Christmas 2016
--MGP harmonization by ???
+* MGP harmonization by ???
--ENA integration by ???
+* ENA integration by ???
--Subset inut data selection by ???
+* Subset inut data selection by ???
--Flexible pipeline configuration, including integration with MGP pipeline by ???
+* Flexible pipeline configuration, including integration with MGP pipeline by ???
--Integration with search engine by ???
+* Integration with search engine by ???
--Interactive querying of previous results by ???
+* Interactive querying of previous results by ???

 See also more fine tasks in the [[META-pipe issue tracker]].

 ## Open Issues

 Critical issues:
--Privilegied access to ENA
+* Privilegied access to ENA
--Tool scalabiliy issues
+* Tool scalabiliy issues
--Data growth
+* Data growth

 See also the [[META-pipe issue tracker]].